Git-Ishan/DevopsProject/README.md

 # Script to install Jenkins

+This script simplifies the installation of Java 17 and Jenkins on Debian-based Linux or macOS systems.
+It detects the operating system (Debian or macOS) and uses the appropriate package manager (`apt` for Debian, `brew` for macOS) to install the required packages.
+The script handles prerequisites, adds the Jenkins repository (for Debian), and completes the software installation.
+By automating these repetitive setup steps, it streamlines the process of configuring an environment for Jenkins.

 ![Screenshot from 2024-11-29 12-15-15](https://github.com/user-attachments/assets/c0016c10-78a2-4840-ad10-6513d6d2d659)

 This Bash script automates the installation of Java 17 and Jenkins on Ubuntu, Red Hat, or macOS platforms.
 The `identify_platform` function detects the OS type using `OSTYPE` and available package managers (`apt`, `yum`, or `brew`).
 Based on the detected platform, `setup_java` installs OpenJDK 17, and `setup_jenkins` installs Jenkins using the appropriate package manager and keys.
 Both functions handle platform-specific commands to ensure compatibility.
 The script exits if an unsupported platform is detected.
 The `execute_tasks` function orchestrates the process, running platform detection first and then sequentially setting up Java and Jenkins.
 Finally, it provides guidance to access Jenkins via a browser.